harry-peek/ringcentral-api-docs/docs/global SMS/overview.md

 Messente tracks your sent message and reports [status updates](delivery-report.md) back to you.

 To be able to view the status, you must add a callback URL to the message.
-Messente will use this URL to make HTTP POST requests, if there is a status update.
+We will use this URL to make HTTP POST requests, if there is a status update.

 Here is a code snippet for you to test it out quickly.